 These are tropical plants, which means they do best in full sun to part shade.
 They are slightly high maintenance (or medium maintenance), and they do like the soil to be moist at all times.
 To help with this, you can keep it mulched with organic matter, like bark or pine needles.
 If you grow them in zones 8 – 11, they’ll survive the winter like a perennial.
 If your zone is 5 or cooler, you can treat them as an annual plant.
 You can fertilize ever 3 -4 weeks with a general fertilizer.

-Diseases/problems: Aphids, whiteflies, mosaic virus, root rot.
-Colocasia plants are invasive in some areas; check with your nurseryman.
-The sap will irritate skin, so be careful handling the stems.
+Colocasia are vulnerable to a few pests and diseases, chief among them are aphids, whiteflies, mosaic virus, root rot.
+They are considered invasive in some areas; so check with your local nurseryman.
+And a word of caution when handling them: the sap will irritate skin, so be careful handling the stems.

 You can propagate colocasia by dividing the roots in winter or early spring (provided you are growing in an area where they survive the winter).
 Popular companion plants include caladium, coleus, and licorice plant.
 The uses for colocasia are boundless; they are a great choice for interesting borders, grow well in containers and accessorize a water garden perfectly.

 If you’re interested in growing this ancient beauty, check out our amazing selection of colocasia.